HME302 - Medicine 3B

 Grades will be calculated using the following weightings

 Students are required to satisfactorily complete all rotations and must pass each theme to progress to HME401.
-Students are required to meet the attendance requirements of each of the six clinical rotations during HME301 and HME302 (or within the IMMERSe program) and to demonstrate competence in clinical assessments and assessment tasks associated with the ELPD and DPCI themes during each rotation (3-5 above).
-Students who do not meet these requirements or whose performance is borderline will be reviewed by their Director of Clinical Studies or by the ELPD or DPCI Theme Leader, who will arrange support and / or reassessment as appropriate.
+Students are required to meet the attendance requirements of each of the six clinical rotations during HME301 and HME302 (or within the IMMERSe program) and to demonstrate competence in clinical assessments and assessment tasks associated with the ELPD and PHM themes during each rotation (3-5 above).
+Students who do not meet these requirements or whose performance is borderline will be reviewed by the Academic Progress Committee, who will arrange support and / or reassessment as appropriate.

 Doctor and Patient